farsonJava/catalog/README.md

 architecture such as the controller mechanism showcased here.
 Client side token systems for handling session-scope information improve security and load factoring for servers as:

 1.)
 If server memory stores individual client data, it limits horizontal scalability (as would be the case within this design).
 For example, resource based requests + JWT tokens create synergy for functional and secure shared / per user  caching in the gateway to reduce load factoring on the server.
-Containing authentication data within requests also create a simpler  stateless auth system so any server can handle it.
+Containing authentication data within requests also create a simpler stateless auth system so any server can handle them.

 2.)
 Storing individual client data in server memory through a session object rather than retrieving it from the request itself increases the risk of unintended exposure due to complex logic errors.
-If the client controls which individual data it wants to expose on a request basis encapsulation also becomes simpler.

 Additionally, the maintainability of a codebase adhering to rest constraints is far greater so far as resource based requests can adhere to HTTP semantics.
 Our "POST" request routing system isn't an idiomatic usage of HTTP rather than a makeshift tunnel for containing all access servlet logic within the same class.
 HTTP methods were intended to be a uniform interface for being able to complete CRUD operations - the way in which a process is selected is derived from a resource and HTTP method combination.